portellam/deploy-VFIO/README.md

 *If you like this script, please favorite and share.
 Thank you.*

 ## Description
-Ultimate collection of scripts for an Automated VFIO passthrough setup:
+Ultimate collection of scripts for a seamless, automated VFIO passthrough setup.
-* Setup Multi-Boot or static VFIO passthrough, Hugepages, and ZRAM swap.
-* Setup Evdev, and Deploy auto-generated Virtual machines.

 ## How-to
 To install, execute: